 1. Fall prevention

-Falls in the home can be initiated by a number of health conditions, including stroke or loss of consciousness resulting from a cardiac event.
-For otherwise healthy older adults, falls can be the result of the neuromuscular changes and sensory impairments that affect individuals in advancing age.
+Several health conditions can initiate falls in the home, including stroke or loss of consciousness resulting from a cardiac event.
+For otherwise healthy older adults, falls can result from neuromuscular changes and sensory impairments that affect individuals in advancing age.

 These changes contribute to feelings of anxiety and fear, which can lead patients to self-limit their activities.
-Fear of falling occurs in individuals who may no longer trust themselves to navigate movement, and it can be a consequence of a previous fall.
+Fear of falling occurs in individuals who may no longer trust themselves to navigate movement, which can be a consequence of a previous fall.

 Individuals in OT jobs provide strength and postural stability exercises to help patients develop better balance and mobility.
 They can also assist aging adults in recognizing and overcoming their fears of falling.
 Working closely with the client, therapists can develop problem-solving strategies centered on fall prevention.